dmytrobazavluk/tasks/README.md

 ## Features

 - ✨ Add new tasks with optional details
+  - Click "+ Add Task" button at the bottom to open the form
   - Title is required
   - Details/notes field available during task creation
+  - Form closes automatically after adding task
 - ✅ Mark tasks as complete/incomplete with explicit buttons
   - No checkbox—use "Mark Done" / "Unmark Done" buttons (visible when expanded)
   - Completion timestamp tracked automatically
-  - 5-second countdown after marking done (visible on button: "Unmark Done (5)" → "(4)" → "(3)" etc.)
+  - 3-second countdown after marking done (displayed as decimal seconds: "Unmark Done (2.9)" → "(1.8)" → "(0.7)" etc.)
+  - Countdown only starts when "Show Completed" toggle is OFF
   - Click "Unmark Done" anytime during countdown to cancel and revert to incomplete
   - After countdown expires, task becomes a completed task (persisted but hidden by default)
 - 👁️ Toggle visibility of completed tasks
   - Completed tasks hidden by default to reduce clutter
-  - "Show Completed" / "Hide Completed" button to toggle visibility
+  - "Show Completed" / "Hide Completed" button (top right) to toggle visibility
-  - Completed tasks remain visible during 5-second countdown period
+  - Completed tasks remain visible during countdown period (when toggle is OFF)
+  - When you toggle "Show Completed" ON, all active countdowns are cancelled
-  - After countdown, completed tasks are hidden until you click "Show Completed"
+  - After countdown expires, completed tasks are hidden until you click "Show Completed"
 - 📋 Collapsible task details with read-only view
+  - Click anywhere on the task header (title area) to expand/collapse
+  - Arrow icon indicates state: ▶ (collapsed) or ▼ (expanded)
-  - Expand/collapse to show metadata (added date, completion date)
+  - View metadata when expanded: added date, completion date
   - View task descriptions and notes in read-only mode
   - Action buttons in expanded view: "Mark Done"/"Unmark Done", "Edit", and "Delete"
 - ✏️ Dedicated edit form